Title: Poor Unfortunate Soul, A tale of the sea witch

 Synopsis from Goodreads: The tale of the sea king’s daughter Ariel is a beloved one of losing and then finding one’s own voice.
 The story has been told many times and in many ways.
 But always the mergirl always wants more than her world can offer, and her father demands that she live within the confines of his domain.
 Her rebelliousness costs the little mermaid her voice and nearly her soul.
 But the power of good prevails, and Ariel emerges proud and unchanged.
 And yet this is only half the story.
 So what of Ariel’s nemesis, Ursula, the sea witch?
 What led to her becoming so twisted, scorned and filled with hatred?
 Many tales have tried to explain her motives.
 Here is one account of what might have shaped the sea witch into a detestable and poor unfortunate soul.

-*Thank you to Pan Macmillan Australia for sending me a copy of this book in exchange for my honest review*
+*Thank you to Scholastic Australia for sending me a finished copy of this book in exchange for my honest review*

 I was so excited to get into this book.
 The Little Mermaid has been a long time Disney favourite of mine and I could not wait to get a glimpse of that world.
 And let me tell you Valentino did not disappoint in this regard.
 Not only were the scenes that were taken straight from the movie fantastic but she also did the character of Ursula and others justice in the new plot points of this story.

 I love Ursula as a character she is just the epitome of a great villain.
 But one always wonders how dose a Villain of this magnitude become what they are?
 And Valentino with this story gave me those answers beautifully.
 This backstory plot was completely believable and quite frankly made me look at Triton in a completely different way.
 I mean he’s never been the best of characters but now he’s pretty low on my list!